Skip to Main Content

 Finding Government Documents at NEIU

-However, some publications on the 2nd floor are organized under the Superintendent of Documents classification scheme (SuDocs) which categorizes documents based on the publishing department or agency and the individual item number.
+Federal publications are organized under the Superintendent of Documents classification scheme (SuDocs) which categorizes documents based on the publishing department or agency and the individual item number.

 DOC.CSA 1.10:SU6 Geographic Distribution of Federal Funds in Summary.
 The first part of the call number (DOC.) indicates that this document is located on the 2nd floor.
 The CSA represents the publishing agency (in this instance the Community Services Administration) and the final part represents the indivdiual item.